Graduate student profiles

 Alicia is a PhD student in the Hogarth lab at the Burnet Institute where she is supervised by Professor Mark Hogarth and Dr Bruce Wines.
 While visiting a friend in Melbourne, Alicia found her current PhD project and decided to pursue it, on novel roles of Fc receptors in inflammation.

-Paddy Dempsey is a PhD student at Baker IDI in the Physical Activity Laboratory where he is supervised by Professor David Dunstan, Professor Neville Owen, Professor Bronwyn Kingwell and Dr Julian Sacre.
+Paddy Dempsey was a PhD student at Baker Institute in the Physical Activity Laboratory where he was supervised by Professor David Dunstan, Professor Neville Owen, Professor Bronwyn Kingwell and Dr Julian Sacre.
 He studied exercise physiology in his home country of New Zealand before moving to Melbourne for his PhD.
+Paddy successfully completed his PhD in 2017, he now works as a researcher at Baker Institute.

 Shauna French is a PhD student in the Platelets and Thrombosis Lab at the Australian Centre for Blood Diseases where she is supervised by Dr Justin Hamilton.
 She studied a Bachelor of Applied Science and Honours at Queensland University of Technology, before moving to Melbourne for her PhD on defining the role of protease activated receptor 4 in thrombosis.

-Timothy Gottschalk is a PhD student in the Leukocyte Signaling Laboratory at the Department of Immunology and Pathology where he is supervised by Associate Professor Margaret Hibbs.
+Timothy Gottschalk completed his PhD in 2018.
+He undertook his PhD in the Leukocyte Signaling Laboratory at the Department of Immunology and Pathology where he was supervised by Associate Professor Margaret Hibbs.
 He studied a Bachelor of Biomedical Science and is interested in learning about what causes and drives autoimmune disease.

-Dr Kathryn Hackman is an endocrinologist in the Alfred Department of Endocrinology and Diabetes, and a PhD student in the Central Clinical School.
-Her research is looking at the relationship between diabetes and lung transplants.
-Her supervisors are Professor Leon Bach and Professor Greg Snell.
+Dr Kathryn Hackman completed her PhD in 2014 through the Department of Medicine where she looked at the relationship between diabetes and lung transplants.
+Dr Hackman is an endocrinologist and continues to work in the Alfred Department of Endocrinology and Diabetes.
+Her supervisors were Professor Leon Bach and Professor Greg Snell.

-Miriel Ho is a PhD student in the Australian Centre for Blood Diseases.
-Her research looks at the relationship between bone and bone marrow interface with haematopoiesis.
-Her supervisors are Professor Hatem Salem and Professor Robert Medcalf.
+Miriel completed her PhD in 2014.
+She was a PhD student at the Australian Centre for Blood Diseases and researching the relationship between bone and bone marrow interface with haematopoiesis.
+Her supervisors were Professor Hatem Salem and Professor Robert Medcalf.

-Nitasha is a PhD student at the Burnet Institute and her research looks at the interaction between two immune cells in the HIV virus.
-Her supervisors are Professor Sharon Lewin and Associate Professor Paul Cameron.
+Nitasha completed her PhD in 2016 at the Burnet Institute.
+Her research looked at the interaction between two immune cells in the HIV virus.
+Her supervisors were Professor Sharon Lewin and Associate Professor Paul Cameron.

-Nicholas has just finished his PhD, where he was a student in the Department of Medicine.
-His research was based on the heart's ability to repair itself and 'effective nerve growth factor' which is based on helping the heart regenerate after damage.
+Nicholas completed his PhD in 2014, he is now working as a post-doctoral researcher at the University of Texas Southwestern Medical Centre in Dallas.
+His PhD was conducted in the Department of Medicine where he looked at the heart's ability to repair itself and 'effective nerve growth factor'.
 His supervisors were Professor David Kaye and Professor Nadia Rosenthal.

-Aislin Meehan just finished her PhD which looked at the role of Natural Killer (NK) cells after human lung transplantation.
+Aislin Meehan successfully completed her PhD in 2014.
+She looked at the role of Natural Killer (NK) cells after human lung transplantation.
 Aislin was supervised by Dr Glen Westall and co supervised by Dr Nicole Mifsud and A/Prof Tom Kotsimbos in the Department of Immunology.

-Sara is completing her research in the Department of Medicine.
-Her research looks at how amyloid beta protein phosphorylation of CRMP-2 regulates neuritic dystrophy in alzheimer's disease.
-Her supervisors are Dr Steven Petratos and Prof Richard Boyd.
+Sara Mokhtar completed her PhD in 2016 in the Department of Medicine.
+Her supervisors were Dr Steven Petratos and Prof Richard Boyd.
+Sara’s research looked at how amyloid beta protein phosphorylation of CRMP-2 regulates neuritic dystrophy in alzheimer's disease.
+Dr Mokhtar is now working at KA University in Saudi Arabia.

-My-Nhan is a PhD student in the Experimental Cardiology lab at the Baker Research Institute where she is supervised by A/Prof Xiao-Jun Du and A/Prof Julie McMullin.
-My-Nhan studied an undergraduate degree in Science majoring in Physiology where she gained an interest in cardiovascular disease, which she has continued with in her Honours and PhD studies.
+My-Nhan completed her PhD in 2018 in the Experimental Cardiology lab at the Baker Research Institute.
+My-Nhan studied an undergraduate degree in Science majoring in Physiology where she gained an interest in cardiovascular disease, which she continued with in her Honours and PhD studies.
+Dr Nguyen is now working as a post-doctoral researcher with in Cardiovascular Medicine at the University of Oxford.

-Nigel is a PhD student in the Monash Alfred Psychiatry research centre, his topic is 'The relationship between depression and dysfunctional coordination of neural activity as measured by EEG activity', supervised by Professor Paul Fitzgerald.
+Nigel completed his PhD in 2014 in the Monash Alfred Psychiatry research centre, his topic was 'The relationship between depression and dysfunctional coordination of neural activity as measured by EEG activity', supervised by Professor Paul Fitzgerald.
+He is now a senior research fellow at the Brain and Mental Health Laboratory within the Department of Psychology at Monash.

 Maria is a PhD student in the Platelet and Thrombosis Lab where she is supervised by Dr Justin Hamilton.
 She studied a Science degree majoring in Pathology and Biochemistry before completing Honours and starting a combined PhD/Bachelor of Medicine/Bachelor of Surgery.